davdaarn/zuihr-music-manager/README.md

 ## Disclaimer
-`Not working on macOS yet.
-Only few tweaks needed, just haven't gotten around to it yet.`
+Not working on macOS yet.
+Only few tweaks needed, just haven't gotten around to it yet.

+Also only half finished.

 ## Installation